crwilcox/AzureFresh/README.md

 For this example we are going to use a python library from [https://github.com/crwilcox/RecommendationService](https://github.com/crwilcox/RecommendationService).
 This library wraps the web calls in a way that is more easy for us to use.

 There are two parts to using the recommendations service.
-We need build a model and consume a model.
+We need to build a model and consume a model.
 We only need to build a model once but we expect to consume our model frequently.

 ### Building our Model